The Art Law Review: Assigning Burdens of Diligence in Authenticity Disputes

 The court in Hilti declined to extend the principle of caveat emptor to the buyer on the bases of these facts.
 Underlying its decision, the court found that 'Hilti purchased the purported Rothko from Knoedler – at that time, one of the most established and reputable art galleries in the world'.34 The gallery's reputation, its warranty, its offering of purported facts about the painting (within the accepted norm of not disclosing the current owner's identity), and its president's, as well as the New York Times', proclamations of the painting's excellence, were all hallmarks of a bona fide transaction and painting that did not give any reason, 'as a matter of law', to impose a heightened duty of diligence on the buyer.35 At one point the court labelled the gallery's position as 'frivolous'.36 Relying on an earlier, pre-ACA decision against the same gallery by another, similarly situated victim of this scandal, the court found that the buyer in Hilti had 'no reason to suspect the authenticity of their painting' at the time of purchase, and thus had no reason to conduct independent diligence into the painting.37

-The decision in Hilti reflects an important boundary on the principle of 'buyer beware' in the high-stakes art market.
-The gallery in that case and in related cases repeatedly contended that society should not tolerate a world where wealthy buyers may spend more time test-driving a new car than testing the authenticity of a multi-million dollar painting for sale.
+The decision in Hilti reflects an important boundary on the principle of buyer beware in the high-stakes art market.
+The gallery in that case and in related cases repeatedly contended that society should not tolerate a world where wealthy buyers may spend more time test driving a new car than testing the authenticity of a multimillion dollar painting for sale.
 While this argument may have sound bite appeal, it is overly facile.

 For one thing, the argument disregards the fact that new cars, unlike paintings (and purported masterworks in particular), are fungible products.
 A potential buyer of a car can take considerable time deliberating with the comfort of knowing that there are multiple versions of the same car available to be sold.
 The same is not true of original art.
 The urgency to buy and the 'heat' that is brought to bear on a potential buyer of original art is qualitatively different from the 'new car' scenario.

-Second, the diligence that must be conducted into an artwork's authenticity (the 'three-legged stool' factors of connoisseurship, provenance and forensic science) is considerably more than a test drive.
-It seems unreasonable to impose the duty to conduct such extensive (and, with respect to scientific analysis, invasive) examinations on potential buyers of even high-value art; and it seems equally unrealistic to expect that sellers of such art would agree to hold or surrender the art for such pre-sale examinations.
+Second, the diligence that must be conducted into an artwork's authenticity (the 'three-legged stool' factors of connoisseurship, provenance and forensic science) is considerably more than a 'test drive.'
+It seems unreasonable to impose the duty to conduct such extensive (and, with respect to scientific analysis, invasive) examinations on potential buyers of even high-value art; and it seems equally unrealistic to expect that sellers of such art would agree to hold or surrender the art for such presale examinations.

 Third, the role of a reputable seller in an art transaction is key.
 A buyer of a purported Rolls Royce from a Rolls Royce dealer is unlikely to have the car's engine tested to ensure that it actually originated from a Rolls Royce factory; some facts seem worthy of being accepted as true at face value.
-The decision in Hilti evidences that the same should be true for art, particularly where a reputable dealer commands behind-the-scenes knowledge about the art's background that will not be revealed to the buyer as a matter of market customs and norms.38
+The decision in Hilti proves that the same should be true for art, particularly where a reputable dealer commands behind-the-scenes knowledge about the art's background that will not be revealed to the buyer as a matter of market customs and norms.38

 iii Somewhere between ACA and Hilti: Greenway II v.
 Wildenstein & Co

-The reasoning of Hilti was recently embraced in the case of Greenway II, LLC v.
+The reasoning of Hilti was embraced in the case of Greenway II, LLC v.
 Wildenstein & Co at the motion to dismiss stage, although with a potentially important qualification that may eventually lead this case to follow the reasoning of ACA.39

-The wealthy buyer in Greenway (a trust) had purchased a painting in 1985 purportedly by Pierre Bonnard from a dealer with 'an established reputation as an expert in French Impressionist art, and particularly in the work of Bonnard'.40 Following revelation that the painting is a forgery, the buyer's successor-in-interest sued the dealer for fraud, alleging that the dealer had expressly represented the painting's authenticity to the buyer at the time of sale, while failing to disclose that the work was not included in the Bonnard catalogue raisonné.41
+The wealthy buyer in Greenway (a trust) had purchased a painting in 1985 purportedly by Pierre Bonnard from a dealer with 'an established reputation as an expert in French Impressionist art, and particularly in the work of Bonnard'.40 Following revelation that the painting was a forgery, the buyer's successor-in-interest sued the dealer for fraud, alleging that the dealer had expressly represented the painting's authenticity to the buyer at the time of sale, while failing to disclose that the work was not included in the Bonnard catalogue raisonné.41

 The dealer moved to dismiss upon the argument that the buyer 'was a sophisticated collector and that he had an obligation to conduct his own due diligence' rather than rely solely on the dealer's representation.42 In particular, the dealer argued that the buyer should have consulted the Bonnard catalogue raisonné for itself.43 That fact, according to the dealer, should have caused the buyer to doubt the dealer's representation of the painting's authenticity.44